arfr/vagrant-boxes/README.md

 ## Boxes

-All Boxes are x86_64 and non-desktop
+All Boxes are x86_64 minimal install and non-desktop

  - Ubuntu 14.04 (Trusty Tahr)
  - Debian 7.4 (Wheezy)